 11 Secrets to Getting the Tummy Tuck Results You Want

 If you’re considering a tummy tuck, there are a lot of things you can do that will increase your chances of having an excellent outcome that stands the test of time.
-From choosing the right plastic surgeon to taking care of yourself after surgery, here’s exactly how to get good tummy tuck results.
+From choosing the right plastic surgeon near you to taking care of yourself after surgery, here’s exactly how to get good tummy tuck results.

 If you plan to lose weight, do so before you have a tummy tuck.
 Your plastic surgeon will be able to remove more excess skin and you’ll get better results.
 It’s important, though, to lose the weight in a way that’s sustainable so you can keep it off.
 If you gain weight after your tummy tuck, it’s likely that your results will be compromised.

 In many cases, a person will see their best results by having a combination liposuction and tummy tuck.
 While a tummy tuck is the best way to address excess skin or separated abdominal muscles, it isn’t a solution for stubborn belly fat.
 Liposuction, however, can be a great way to get rid of fat pockets that don’t respond to diet and exercise.
-Since many people suffer from a combination of excess skin and fatty deposits around the midsection, combining these two procedures is often the best way to help them reach their goals.
+Since many people suffer from a combination of excess skin and fatty deposits near the midsection, combining these two procedures is often the best way to help them reach their goals.
 A skilled plastic surgeon can use a combination liposuction and tummy tuck to sculpt your waist and really create the shape you want.

 While you can become pregnant and have more children after getting a tummy tuck, it’s not recommended.
 This is because you run the risk of losing your results and ending up back where you started before you had the tummy tuck.
 Some women who get pregnant after having an abdominoplasty may choose to have revision surgery in order to recover at least some of their initial results.